-Never, under any circumstances, read a bad book; and never spend a serious hour in reading a secondrate book.
+Never, under any circumstances, ! read a bad book; and never spend a serious hour in reading a secondrate book.
 No words can overstate the mischief of bad reading.
 A bad book will often haunt a man his whole life long.
 It is often remembered when much that is better is forgotten; it intrudes itself at the most solemn moments, and contaminates the best feelings and emotions.
 Reading trashy, secondrate books is grievous waste of time also.
-In the first place there are a great many more first-rate books than ever you can master; and in the second place you cannot read an inferior book without giving up an opportunity of reading a firstrate book.
+In the first place there are a great many more first-rate books than ever you can master; and in the second place you cannot read an inferior book without giving up rate book.
 Books, remember, are friends; books affect character; and you can as little neglect your duty in respect to this as you can safely neglect any other duty that is cast upon you.-Lord Coleridge.

-THE SHEPHERD.
+THE SHEPHERD

-I watched a shepherd following his sheep, And saw him, through the shadeless sum mer day, With rod and staff their wand'ring footsteps keep, And guide them in the safe and pleasant way.
+And saw him, through the shadeless sum.

+mer day, With rod and staff their wand'ring footsteps keep,

+And guide them in the safe and pleasant